io-core/Doc/core/README.md

 # Core packages

+[Bootloaders](./Bootloaders/README.md)  Brings the Oberon Inner Core into memory and passes control to it.

 [Build](./Build/README.md) provides the compiler and associated program building and debugging tools for Oberon.

 [Edit](./Edit/README.md) manages the text and font handling in Oberon.